ESIPFed/bds-primer-best-practices/_book/6-SOFTWARE_READY.md

 ### Why?

-- Data will be able to be opened by multiple software types
-- It could “future proof” data; forward compatibility
-- Makes data more socially fair (open data), financial fair
 - Allows data to be useful in perpetuity by ensuring data readability and reusability across multiple platforms.
 - To align better with the FAIR principles (findability, accessibility, interoperability, reusability)
 - Makes data more socially equitable, supporting open science.
 Proprietary formats can depend on software that require licenses, which not everyone can afford/has access to.